 Emission reduction will be calculated based on the project participating households selected for annual monitoring.
-The number of project participating households to be monitored will be no less than, and might be larger than 68 if that is required to obtain the 90/10 or 95/10 confidence level, and the total emission reduction from these households will then be divided by the number of households that has been subject to monitoring in order to determine the average emission reduction per project participating household.
+The number of project participating households to be monitored will be no less than, and might be larger than 68 if that is required to obtain the required 90/10 confidence level for annual monitoring or 95/5 confidence level if monitoring is done biennially.
+Furthermore, sample size shall be sufficient to obtain 95/5 confidence level in case annual or biennia sampling is performed for group of CPAs under the PoA.
+The total emission reduction from these households will then be divided by the number of households that has been subject to monitoring in order to determine the average emission reduction per project participating household.